- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 Can I include my spouse and children in the same application?

 Yes.
-The ECRCP allows the principal applicant to include a spouse and dependent children in the same application.
-Dependants aged 16 and over pay an additional USD 2,000 contribution and USD 2,000 application fee each (USD 4,000 total per adult dependent).
-Children under 16 are included at lower fees.
-This per-dependent cost structure makes Nauru exceptionally cost-effective for larger families.
+The ECRCP allows the principal applicant to include a spouse and dependent children, with expanded 2025–2026 eligibility rules removing age limits for children and parents, and eliminating financial dependency requirements.
+Adult dependants (aged 16+) pay an additional USD 2,000 contribution and USD 2,000 application fee each (USD 4,000 total per adult dependent).
+This cost structure makes Nauru exceptionally cost-effective for larger families.

 How does Nauru CBI compare to Vanuatu for speed and cost?

-Vanuatu's Development Support Programme processes in 30–60 days — faster than Nauru's 3–4 months.
-However, at the introductory price, Nauru is less expensive (approximately USD 101,000 all-in versus USD 130,000+ for Vanuatu).
-Vanuatu's passport provides access to approximately 95 countries versus Nauru's 86.
+Vanuatu's Development Support Programme processes in 45–60 days — faster than Nauru's 3–4 months.
+However, at the Iruwa Initiative rate, Nauru is less expensive (approximately USD 101,000 all-in versus USD 130,000+ for Vanuatu).
+Vanuatu's passport provides access to approximately 91 countries versus Nauru's 86.
+Neither programme offers Schengen, UK, or US visa-free access.
 The right choice depends on whether speed or cost savings is the priority.
-Mirabello Consultancy can help you compare both in the context of your specific needs.

 How Do I Start with Mirabello Consultancy?